yuninxia/HPCToolkit/doc/src/users/spack.md

 spack install hpctoolkit +python
 ```

-You shoud use python 3.10 or later and use the same version as the application.
+You should use python 3.10 or later and use the same version as the application.

 ## Helpful Hints